illogical/ShortcutDashboardNode/README.md

 ![Shortcut Dashaboard](https://raw.githubusercontent.com/illogical/ShortcutDashboardNode/master/screenshots/2020-08-02-ShortcutDashboard.png)

-## Overview
+# Project Overview

+### Eventually I hope this can be:

+- A customizable dashboard of buttons
+  - ...for any touch screen [that supports Chrome] & any screen resolution
+  - ...that can execute keyboard shortcuts on another Windows PC

+## This could be all of that... **with some work**.

-This project was created for a touch screen laptop to send commands to a machine running Blender 2.8x.
+This project was first developed for a 4K touch screen laptop to send commands to a separate Windows PC running Blender 2.8x.

+## Original Project Goals:

+- Group buttons by task
+- Ability to quickly swap button layouts/configurations
+- An edit mode that primarily supports touch, but also mouse
+- Importing/exporting button layout configurations

+Currently the button layout is configurable, but via a json file.<br />
+**A GUI would be way more fun for us all.**

+## Features

+- Custom web GUI with some great button animations
+  - Configurable button layout via json file
+  - Button groups
+- Per-Application button layouts
+  - Blender 2.8x
+  - Windows

+### Coming Next

+- Importing/exporting button layout configurations
+- An edit mode to easily modify button commands, text, icon, and placement.

-> ### Server/Client
+### Desired Features

-> * Server: node Express app that provides endpoints for receiving keyboard shortcuts, python commands, and a few Windows shortcuts such as volume controls.
-> * Client: React frontend that provides a dashboard of buttons that send commands to the Express app.
+#### [if I had more than just 1 user of this application]

+- Robust layout that supports smaller screen resolutions than just my laptop (would target iPads & phones next)
+- Tags and filters
+- More robust edit mode for mouse (drag and drop)
+- More sample button configurations
+- More robust means of executing python code in Blender
+- Blender 3.0 support (if shortcuts change)

+# Usage

-The client and server can both be served via __http://localhost:3001__ by executing:
+The client and server can both be served via **http://localhost:3001** by executing:

 ```
 npm run build
 npm run sendkeys
 ```

-### Features
-* Configurable button layout
-      * Button groups and tags
+> # Server / Client
+>
+> #### Running this project, only on the machine that receives commands, will conveniently:
+>
+> - Establish a server that receives shortcut key commands and executes them
+>   - Nodejs Express web applcation that provides endpoints for receiving keyboard shortcuts, python commands, and a few Windows shortcuts such as volume controls.
+> - A web page that can be accessed by any other device on your home network
+>   - React.js web application that provides a dashboard of buttons that send commands to the Express web api.

 ## Available Scripts